TABULA RASA

 I have been recognized for my work with numerous awards, including the Kranichsteiner Musikpreis at the International Summer Course for New Music in Darmstadt, the Heino Eller Music Prize, and the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia.
 In 2004, my work "Made of Hot Glass" won third place in the youth category at the International Composers Rostrum in Paris.
 In 2011 and 2018, my compositions "Disintegration Chain" and "Lighting the Fire," respectively, were voted among the top 10 works in the general category at the International Composers Rostrum in Vienna and Budapest.

-Register before 1 July 2023 by fill the form
+Register by filling the form

 Participation fee can be paid to